derwiki/askgpt/README.md

 # askgpt

 `askgpt` is a Golang application that fans a ChatGPT prompt out to many LLMs and presents each response to the user.
-It reads a prompt from the first command line argument (e.g. a quoted string) or piped from STDIN.
-PROMPT_PREFIX can be used to add a prefix to what is being piped in over STDIN, e.g. 'review this source code: '.
+It reads a prompt from the first command line argument (e.g. a quoted string) or piped from `STDIN`. `PROMPT_PREFIX` can be used to add a prefix to what is being piped in over `STDIN`, e.g. 'review this source code: '.
+Setting `LLM_MODELS` will run on a subset of all available models.
-Only return syntactically valid markdown.

 ## Setup